LECHON ASADO, Cuban Pulled Pork…

 Cubans take pork seriously.

-As child I remember sleeping over at my grandmother’s house every 23rd of December.
+As a child, I remember sleeping over at my grandmother’s house every 23rd of December.
 My sister and I would wake up early on Christmas Eve to witness the factory like efficiency of my grandmother & her sister’s preparing for the impending celebration.

 A whole pig, split open laying on the kitchen counter.
 We would sneak up to it and in half amazement, half disgust, we would marvel at the little hairs, the hoofs, the snout!
 It was the entire animal!
 Butterflied open, smothered in onion & mojo.
 Then Tia Coralia would come with a cleaver and hack off the feet & she mumbled something about soup.
 Bone broth, no doubt.
 My father’s family were farmers in Cuba, guajiros.